The course is also offered to the students of the fields other than those the course is directly associated with.

 - have an idea about some more advanced functional techniques used in practice.

 The course is organized as a series of two-hour seminars wherein topics of application functional programming in practice are presented to students.
-Apart from that, it is requested to solve five homework assignments regarding the discussed subjects.
+Apart from that, it is requested to solve four homework assignments regarding the discussed subjects (implementation + peer-review).

-In order to successful completion of the course, it is necessary to obtain at least 50 % points from homework assignments.
+In order to successful completion of the course, it is necessary to obtain enough points from homework assignments.
 The attendance of seminars is not compulsory, but highly recommended.